 Bio / Nate wilbourne

 Nate Wilbourne is a New Zealand based youth and environmental advocate, speaker, and changemaker.
-A 2025 Semi-Finalist for Young New Zealander of the Year, Nate is recognised for his work in environmental advocacy, politics, and youth empowerment.
+A 2025 and 2026 Semi-Finalist for Young New Zealander of the Year, Nate is recognised for his work in environmental & youth advocacy and empowerment across the globe.

 Growing up in Brightwater, a small rural town located just south of Nelson, Nate Wilbourne was shaped by a tight-knit community and a local school that nurtured his early curiosity for the natural world.
 Spending his summers at Farewell Spit, he developed a deep connection to conservation, which soon evolved into hands-on involvement with local conservation projects.
 These early experiences laid the groundwork for his passion for protecting Aotearoa’s landscapes and biodiversity.